Self Determination

 The Department of Developmental Services (DDS) has partnered with California State Council on Developmental Disabilities (SCDD) to provide statewide orientations and trainings to all participants and families who are interested in participating in the Self-Determination Program (SDP).

-For more information and to register, visit the SCDD SDP Orientation webpage.
+For more information and to register, visit the SCDD SDP Orientation webpage here.

-A certificate of completion will be provided at the completion of each module.
+A certificate of completion will be provided at the completion of the sessions.
+Please provide this certificate to your Service Coordinator, so we may follow up with you.

 DDS Self Determination FAQs